Now That We Found Love

-"Now That We Found Love" (also known as "Now That We've Found Love") is a song written by Kenneth Gamble and Leon Huff and originally recorded by American R&B/soul vocal group The O'Jays for their seventh album, Ship Ahoy (1973).
+"Now That We Found Love" (also known as "Now That We've Found Love") is a song written by Kenneth Gamble and Leon Huff and originally recorded by American R&B/soul vocal group the O'Jays for their seventh album, Ship Ahoy (1973).

+Third World version

+A reggae-disco hit by the reggae band Third World, this cover version was released as a single in 1978 by Island Records and peaked at number 10 in the UK.
+In the US, it went to number 47 on the Billboard Hot 100 and number 9 on the Hot Soul Singles chart.
+In Canada the song reached number 55.

 Heavy D and the Boyz version

-American group Heavy D & the Boyz released their very successful dance/house-cover of "Now That We Found Love" in 1991.
+American group Heavy D & the Boyz released their very successful dance/house cover of "Now That We Found Love" in 1991.
 It was produced by Teddy Riley and remains their biggest hit.
-The song was released in June as the second single from their third album, Peaceful Journey (1991), and peaked at number two in the UK and number 11 in the US.
+The song was released in June by MCA and Uptown Records as the second single from their third album, Peaceful Journey (1991), and peaked at number two in the UK and number 11 in the US.
 Its music video was directed by Drew Carolan.